 During your period, staying active may seem less inviting, especially if you’re dealing with cramps or a heavy flow.
+In fact, according to a Strava and FitWoman survey, 69% of women change their workout routines during their period.
 But did you know that getting exercise can help you find some temporary relief?

 We get that a heavy flow can be challenging when you exercise.
 After all, the last thing you want is to spot a leak mid-workout.
 Still, we’d hate for your period to control your life.
 So check out our suggestions for staying active: all month long.